Renderers

 2. Connects to the LiveKit room

-6. Atlas receives the audio track and renders lip-synced video in realtime
+5. Atlas receives the audio and renders lip-synced video in realtime

 Session lifecycle